nuxt/website-v2/content/en/guides/deployment/nginx-proxy.md

 ---
-title: Using nginx as a reverse proxy
+title: Using NGINX as a reverse proxy
 description: How to use nginx as a reverse proxy
 menu: NGINX
 category: deployment